Akbar Hashemi Rafsanjani: Early life and education

-Rafsanjani was born on 25 August 1934 in the village of Bahraman near the city of Rafsanjan in Kerman Province, to a wealthy family of pistachio farmers.
+Ali Akbar Hashemi Bahramani was born on 25 August 1934 in the village of Bahraman near the city of Rafsanjan in Kerman Province, to a wealthy family of pistachio farmers.
+His family originated from the Mir tribe of Bala Gariva, and descended from a man named Hashem, who migrated to Bahraman and died around 1867.
 He had seven siblings.
 His father, Mirza Ali Hashemi Behramani, was a pistachio merchant, one of Kerman's famous businessmen.
 His mother, Hajie Khanom Mahbibi Hashemi, died at the age of 90 on 21 December 1995.
 One of his brothers, Mohammad Hashemi, is the former director of IRIB.
 From childhood onward Rafsanjani did not see himself as a peasant, according to family members.

 He left at the age of 14 to study theology in Qom.
 There he became acquainted with the ideas of Ayatollah Ruhollah Khomeini, the most senior dissident cleric who later became the founder of the Islamic Republic, on the political rule of the clergy.
-He studied theology.
 His other teachers were Seyyed Hossein Borujerdi, Mohammad-Reza Golpaygani, Mohammad Kazem Shariatmadari, Abdul-Karim Ha'eri Yazdi, Shahab al-Din Mar'ashi Najafi, Nematollah Salehi Najafabadi, Muhammad Husayn Tabataba'i, and Hussein-Ali Montazeri.